akuehnis/symfony-api/README.md

     }

     /**
-     * @Assert\NotBlank
+     * @var string $name This is the name
      */
     public string $name;

     /**
-     * @Assert\NotBlank
-     */
-    public int $counter;
+     * This will be the description a no @var-Tag is present */ public int $counter;

 }
 ```

 In the controller, add an Argument type hinted with your Input Model.
-Body will automatically be
+Body will automatically beparsed and validated.
-parsed and validated.

 ```
 <?php